exploration/hive-service-ruby/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
+Once your tests are passing, you'll also want to run `rake rubocop` or simply `rubocop` to run additional code tests.

-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Documentation

 This source code is compatible with [YARD](https://yardoc.org/) for documentation.
-To generate the docs, type:
+To generate the docs, simply type `yardoc`.

-    yardoc

 To view the generated documentation, you can open the `index.html` file in the `docs` directory.